pworth1971/layer-cake/README.md

 The code depends upon word embeddings, pre-trained, being accessible.
 They are kept in the ./vector_cache directory that sits right off the main dircetory.
 The following pre-trained embeddings are tested, and can be downloaded from the following URLs (as of June 2024)

+### GloVe

+Pretrained embeddings described, and available for download here: https://nlp.stanford.edu/projects/glove/.

+We use, consistent with (Moreo et al 2019), the glove.840B.300d variant, which is trained with Common Crawl inpiut - 840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB.

 ### Word2Vec

-We use GoogleNews-vectors-negative300 (trained on Google News, dimension == 300, but other models are also available from gensim:
+We use GoogleNews-vectors-negative300 (GoogleNews-vectors-negative300.bin) trained on Google News, dimension == 300, but other models are also available from gensim:

 ['fasttext-wiki-news-subwords-300',
  'conceptnet-numberbatch-17-06-300',